 Communication with University Leadership

-The University Compliance Office maintains effective and ongoing communication with senior management and the audit committee of the Board of Trustees members regarding the state of select university compliance activities.
-This communication includes regular reports of compliance activities such as audits, hotline activities, as well as plans for future compliance activities.
+The University Compliance Office maintains effective and ongoing communication with senior management and the audit committee of the Board of Trustees members regarding the state of select university compliance activities that it reviews.
+This communication includes regular reports of compliance activities such as compliance audits performed, hotline activities, and plans for future compliance audits.

 Benefits of University Compliance Program